Of B2B companies that use landing pages, 62% have six or fewer total landing pages.

-The visitor who lands on your website won’t get the information he’s looking for.
-So, what can you do to retain him on your website using web design?
+The visitor who lands on your website won’t get the information that they’re looking for.
+So, what can you do to retain them on your website?

-As you keep generating more traffic and potential leads from your content marketing and paid marketing efforts, you’ll need to create more landing pages with call too actions, including mobile landing pages.
+As you keep generating more traffic and potential leads from your content marketing and paid marketing efforts, you’ll need to create more landing pages with call to actions, including mobile landing pages.

 Besides the above five, you must surely have created other kinds of landing pages for your business.
 Tell me about the most successful web designs in the comments below.